shubam3/CCI_TESTBED_DOCS_PUBLIC/source/sites/outdoor.rst

   **Figure 1:** CBRS Three-Tier Priority Access System.

-Stroubles Creek Outdoor Testbed
+Stroubles Creek Outdoor Site
 -------------------------------

-The Stroubles Creek outdoor testbed, located in Blacksburg, Va., is an outdoor component of CCI's xG testbed at the Arlington, Va., site.
+The Stroubles Creek outdoor site, located in Blacksburg, Va., is an outdoor component of CCI's xG testbed at the Arlington, Va., site.
 It is composed of two networks:

-- **Production Network (CBRS Private Network):** This network contains a commercial core and three Citizens Broadband Radio Service Devices (CBSDs) orchestrated by the Federated Wireless Spectrum Access System (SAS).
+- **Production Network (CBRS Private Network):** This network contains a commercial core and three Citizens Broadband Radio Service Devices (CBSDs) (Airspan) orchestrated by the Federated Wireless Spectrum Access System (SAS).
 It is designed to immediately support university use cases and generate real datasets.
 The production network utilizes CBRS PAL license for spectrum use.
 - **Experimental Network:** This network consists of an open-source core, three software-defined radio (SDR)-based 5G CBSD prototypes built in the lab, and an open-source SAS called "OpenSAS."
 It allows researchers to customize, reconfigure, and control software and hardware parameters, develop algorithms, and improve performance and efficiency.
 For the first time, experimenters can perform end-to-end CBRS experimentation.

-The outdoor testbed site covers a 1.5-mile corridor with three rooftop locations for the CBSD nodes:
+The outdoor site covers a 1.5-mile corridor with three rooftop locations for the CBSD nodes:

 - **CBSD1:** Human and Agricultural Biosciences Building rooftop
 - **CBSD2:** Hahn Hall North rooftop